SaiSiddhardhaKalla/SaiSiddhardhaKalla/README.md

 ### National Family Healty Survey 5 ⚕️
 Scraped and converted data in to CSVs district-wise.
 Access it [here](https://github.com/SaiSiddhardhaKalla/NFHS).

+- 🔭 I’m currently working on building a dashboard for NFHS 5 data
 <!--
 **SaiSiddhardhaKalla/SaiSiddhardhaKalla** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.